razorpay/opencensus-php/wiki/deployment-guide.md

 #### 4.2.
 Steps to follow for Hotfix Deployment

-1. Fork out of the deployed commit and create a branch **with the prefix** `hotfix/`
+1. Fork out of the [deployed commit](https://dashboard.razorpay.com/commit.txt) and create a branch **with the prefix** `hotfix/` (do not fork from master)
 2. Cherry-pick the commit that needs to be deployed as a hotfix.
 3. Get the latest commit id of your new branch for deploying that commit id.
 4. Cross-check the diff between the currently deployed commit and the new commit id to be deployed.
 It should be carrying only the targeted changes.
 5. Start the deployment with the above commit id
-6. Request for approval by tagging @dashboarddeployleads on the [#payments-dashboard](https://razorpay.slack.com/archives/C0156ULAEFQ) channel.
+6. Request for approval by tagging **@dashboarddeployleads** on the [#payments-dashboard](https://razorpay.slack.com/archives/C0156ULAEFQ) channel.
+Use the **Hotfix Approval Request** template given below.
 7. Take the approval of the directors (Deploy leads will approve the deployment post permission from directors)
-8. After deployment/, while deploying of hotfix make sure the changes get merged to master immediately (If you miss this step, new deployments will not have the hotfix changes in it)
+8. After deployment/while deploying of hotfix make sure the changes get merged to master immediately (If you miss this step, new deployments will not have the hotfix changes in it)

 > **Note for hotfix deployments -**
 >